josh-collinsworth/joco-gridsome/src/posts/goodbye-instagram.md

 But since then, and particularly with the events of the past week, Facebook's promise of accountability and oversight have been more than walked back as the company has instead doubled down on its role in spreading hate, racism, and lies.

+<Callout>Misinformation is not benign; it always benefits those with the power to spread it, at the cost of those without the voice to fight it.</Callout>

 Among other things: Zuckerberg has gone on the record numerous times now to claim that fact-checking politicians is not in the platform's interest (effectively defending their right to spread misinformation at whatever cost and with any reason).
 On the surface, this may sound like a defense of first amendment rights, but misinformation is not benign; it always benefits those with the voice to spread it, at the cost of those without the voice to fight it.

 It's critical to keep context in mind when discussing the "right" to misinform at grand scale and with impunity.
 This type of distortion is almost always used for, and is most effective at, spreading hatred, in a way that neither further falsehoods nor the truth are entirely adequate to fight (as you know if you've ever tried to correct a family member who shared something inaccurate or false).

+<Highlight>Misinformation is not a two-way street, and it is not to be treated as mere opinion.
+To side with the right to spread falsehood unchecked is to side with racism, bigotry, anti-science, and any other cause benefited by a lack of context and truth.</Highlight>

 Zuckerberg has also refused to acknowledge that the president threatening violent military action against US citizens—let alone citizens who are exercising their constitutional right to protest—is problematic, or to do almost anything about all but the most blatantly violent, racist, hateful or even outright fake posts from just about any source, let alone those in power.

 Time and again, Facebook's leadership has failed to demonstrate any substantial interest whatsoever in ensuring their platform is not used for malicious intent.

+<Highlight>In short, Facebook has failed us—as users, as citizens, and as humans—to an extent that I feel demands I can no longer be even tangentially complicit in anything the company does.</Highlight>

 It shouldn't have taken this long, for any and all of the reasons above.
 Facebook is, quite frankly, an awful company (and again: it was long before 2016, lest I give the impression this is just about recent events or the election).